 Claas Mertens

-I am a Research Fellow at the University of Oxford’s Blavatnik School of Government and a Junior Research Fellow of Worcester College, Oxford.
-My current work is supported by a Leverhulme fellowship for a project on geoeconomics.
-Previously, I was a Fellow at Princeton University’s Niehaus Center for Globalization and Governance.
-I hold a DPhil (PhD) in International Relations from the University of Oxford.
+I research geoeconomics — international economic conflict, weaponized interdependence, and the political economy of climate regulation.
+I am a Leverhulme Early Career Fellow at the University of Oxford's Blavatnik School of Government and a Junior Research Fellow at Worcester College.
+Previously a Fellow at Princeton's Niehaus Center for Globalization and Governance; DPhil/PhD in International Relations from Oxford.

 My research examines geoeconomics—especially international economic conflict, power, and risk—and the political economy of climate change, including sanctions and net-zero regulation.
 My work has appeared in International Studies Quarterly and The Review of International Organizations.